aws-samples/sample-to-create-mermaid-entity-diagrams-from-sql-using-agentic-ai-on-agentcore/kiro-cli/sql-agent/README.md

 # SQL to ER Diagram — Kiro CLI Agent

 A Kiro CLI agent that generates Mermaid ER diagrams from SQL schema files.
-Based on the [aws-samples repo](https://github.com/aws-samples/sample-to-create-mermaid-entity-diagrams-from-sql-using-agentic-ai-on-agentcore) which uses AWS Bedrock AgentCore — adapted here to run locally as a prompt-driven Kiro CLI agent.
+Based on the [aws-samples repo](https://github.com/aws-samples/sample-to-create-mermaid-entity-diagrams-from-sql-using-agentic-ai-on-agentcore) which uses Amazon Bedrock AgentCore — adapted here to run locally as a prompt-driven Kiro CLI agent.

 ## Prerequisites